awsdocs/aws-codedeploy-user-guide/doc_source/reference-appspec-file-structure-hooks.md

 ### List of Lifecycle Event Hooks for an AWS Lambda Deployment<a name="reference-appspec-file-structure-hooks-list-lambda"></a>

 An AWS Lambda hook is one Lambda function specified with a string on a new line after the name of the lifecycle event\.
 Each hook is executed once per deployment\.
-Following are descriptions of the hooks that are available for use in your AppSpec file\.
+Here are descriptions of the hooks available for use in your AppSpec file\.
 + **BeforeAllowTraffic** – Use to run tasks before traffic is shifted to the deployed Lambda function version\.
 + **AfterAllowTraffic** – Use to run tasks after all traffic is shifted to the deployed Lambda function version\.